UPDATED JAN 20, 2020

 Discover healthy and hearty eats at this auto-inspired South Side sports bar’s weekend brunch.
 For a BBQ joint, Double Wide offers a surprising number of vegan and vegetarian options.
 Trade in the greasy bacon for veggie sausage to get that plant-based protein into your diet.
 Ask for egg whites in your scrambler for an even leaner (but just as delicious) start to your day.
-And if venturing out to East Carson St. feels like too much work on a lazy Sunday, you can hit up their Cranberry/Mars or North Huntingdon locations instead.
+And if venturing out to East Carson St. feels like too much work on a lazy Sunday, you can hit up their Irwin/North Huntingdon location instead.

 Head to the corner where Butler meets 52nd St. in Upper Lawrenceville to find a cafe named after the very spot it’s built on.
 This vegan-friendly coffee shop/restaurant/bakery concept will be your new go-to for food with Mediterranean flare.
 And the most exciting part?
 The brunch, of course!
 Fill up on their Thick Cut Toasts (you’ll drool over the nut butter toppings), or try a variety of goods on the Mezze sampler platter.
 Come hungry, because they’re also serving a bunch of baked goods, espresso, and cold brew on tap.
 Want to plan ahead?
 You can check out all their offerings on Facebook.